My coworkers are harassing me. What are my rights?

 Employees should notify their employer if they feel that they have been discriminated against or harassed.
 Employees can review their employee handbooks to determine who they should contact within the company.
 Often, employees can report the conduct directly to their supervisor, but other times, and in particular where the harasser is the supervisor, employees should report the conduct to Human Resources or an equivalent department.
 An employee may also report the harassment directly to a government agency like the California Department of Fair Employment and Housing.

 Once an employer knows or should know of co-worker harassment, “a remedial obligation kicks in.”
 Nichols, 256 F.3d 864, 875 (citing Fuller v.
 City of Oakland, 47 F.3d 1522, 1527 (9th Cir.1995)).
 The employer must take reasonable steps to: (1) “stop harassment by the person who engaged in harassment;” and (2) “persuade potential harassers to refrain from unlawful conduct.”
 Id. (citing Ellison v.
 Brady, 924 F.2d 872, 882 (9th Cir.
 1991)).
 When the employer does nothing or when the employer’s remedy does not end the current harassment and deter future harassment, the employer becomes liable for both the past harassment and any future harassment.
 Id. (citing Fuller, 47 F.3d at 1528–29).
-If that occurs, employees should consider contacting an attorney and filing a claim for discrimination with the Department of Fair Employment and Housing or the Equal Opportunities Commission.
+If that occurs, employees should consider contacting a sexual harassment attorney and filing a claim with the Department of Fair Employment and Housing or the Equal Opportunities Commission.